 A Christmas Story (1983)

-Ralphie: Oooh fuuudge!
+Ralphie: Ohhhh fuuudge!

-Ralphie as Adult: [narrating] Only I didn't say "Fudge."
+Ralphie as an Adult: [narrating] Only I didn't say "Fudge."
 I said THE word, the big one, the queen-mother of dirty words, the "F-dash-dash-dash" word!

-Mr. Parker: [stunned] *What* did you say?
+The Old Man: [stunned] What did you say?

 Ralphie: Uh, um...

-Ralphie as Adult: [narrating] It was all over - I was dead.
+Ralphie as an Adult: [narrating] It was all over - I was dead.
 What would it be?
 The guillotine?
 Hanging?
 The chair?
 The rack?
 The Chinese water torture?
 Hmmph.
 Mere child's play compared to what surely awaited me.

-Ralphie as Adult: [narrating] Only one thing in the world could've dragged me away from the soft glow of electric sex gleaming in the window.
+Ralphie as an Adult: [narrating] Only one thing in the world could've dragged me away from the soft glow of electric sex gleaming in the window.

 Flick: Are you kidding?
 Stick my tongue to that stupid pole?
 That's dumb!